r-lib/usethis/inst/templates/tidy_contributing.md

 ### NEWS

-For user-facing changes, add a bullet to `NEWS.md` that concisely describes the change.
+For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header.
+This should concisely describe the change made.
 Small tweaks to the documentation do not need a bullet.
 The format should include your GitHub username, and links to relevant issue(s)/PR(s), as seen below.

 ```md
 * `function_name()` followed by brief description of change (#issue-num, @your-github-user-name)